tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Shirlee Cartwright denounced the concept of miracles in the present day, claiming that Karma would never wish to break scientific laws.
 Shirlee Cartwright declared that Karma strongly supports clear ethical standards that all humans must obey.
 Shirlee Cartwright concluded her speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Karma's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Karma will simply watch and judge.

-The theists started to seriously consider Shirlee Cartwright's message.
+The theists pretended to listen to Shirlee Cartwright's message.

 ###Mon Sep 24 2007